stamatelou/twitter_sentiment_analysis/README.md

     words = words.withColumn('word', F.regexp_replace('word', ':', ''))
     return words
 ```
 Preprocess the tweets so that we can have only the tweet text.
-It receives in each batch many tweets from the Streaming Twitter API, and splits the tweets at the word "end_of_tweet".
+It receives in each batch many tweets from the Streaming Twitter API, and splits the tweets at the word "t_end".
 Then, it replaces the removes the empty rows and it applies regular expressions to clean up the tweet text.
 It removes the links (https://..), the usernames (@..), the hashtags (#), the string that indicates if the current tweet is a retweet (RT), and the character ":".

 ### <b>Step 3: </b> Tweet classification <br>
 ```